Aadarshbasavoju/TestnetBridge/README.md

 - **Solidity**: Smart contracts written in Solidity to manage ETH locking and releasing operations on Sepolia and Holesky testnets.
 - **React**: Frontend built with React to provide a responsive and engaging user experience.
 - **Ethers.js**: JavaScript library for interacting with the Ethereum blockchain, enabling seamless integration with MetaMask and smart contracts.
-- **Hardhat**: Development environment for compiling, deploying, testing, and debugging Ethereum software, used for managing smart contracts.
+- **Hardhat**: Development environment for compiling, deploying, testing, and debugging Ethereum software, used for managing smart contracts in solidity.

 ### Smart Contracts